Skip to main content

 What's considered "foundational" in Minnesota?

-• Overview Webinar: Foundational Public Health Responsibilities: This informational session can help you understand the framework of foundational public health responsibilities (capabilities and areas).
+• Overview Webinar: Foundational Public Health Responsibilities: This informational session can help us understand the framework of foundational public health responsibilities (capabilities and areas).

 • Community of Practice for Foundational Public Health Responsibilities: This community of practice provides a space for local public health departments to share and learn about activities related to foundational public health responsibilities